ANRGUSC/gitpod/README.md

 ### Prebuilds
 By enabling prebuilds, Gitpod automatically builds your dev environments whenever you push a commit to the repo.
 This dramatically reduces the time to open your project in Gitpod when you're ready to develop.
-Enable prebuilds in just a few easy steps by following [this quick guide](https://www.gitpod.io/docs/prebuilds).
+Enable prebuilds in just a few easy steps by following [this guide](https://www.gitpod.io/docs/prebuilds).

 ### What about projects with GUIs?